Jayde Schoolcraft, intern at NASA Langley Research Center.

 Some of the companies and agencies where EEGS students have completed hands-on internships for GC 491 credit include the following:

-lily julian testimonial
+testimonial by lily julian

 "[During the summer of 2024,] I interned with the National Park Service at Sleeping Bear Dunes National Lakeshore.
 I worked on the Piping Plover and Outreach Crew.
 I conducted field work daily to monitor the critically endangered Great Lakes Piping Plover on beaches throughout the park mainland as well as North and South Manitou Islands.
 This involved detailed data collection as well as interacting with the public.
 I was also involved with public outreach and led events to inform and get the visitors excited about plovers and the park.
 Through this incredible opportunity, I was able to be a part of this conservation effort and learn many skills I will take with me for the rest of my life."